martinjohndyer/FAIR_Code_design/episodes/Writing_clean_code.md

 In addition, everything that you write (variables, constants, function, classes...) comes with a way to write it:

-* **Variables, function and methods use the `Snake_case` convention**.
-It means that they should use lowercase letters and words should be separated by underscore:
+* **Variables, function and methods use the `Snake_case` convention.** It means that they should use lowercase letters and words should be separated by underscore:

 ``` python
 # This is bad